wnzhang/make-ipinyou-data/README.md

 This project is to formalise the iPinYou RTB data into a standard format for further researches.

 ### Step 0
-Go to [data.computational-advertising.org](http://data.computational-advertising.org) to download `ipinyou.contest.dataset.zip`.
+~~Go to [data.computational-advertising.org](http://data.computational-advertising.org) to download `ipinyou.contest.dataset.zip`.~~

+The raw data of iPinYou (`ipinyou.contest.dataset.zip`) can be downloaded from [Dropbox](https://www.dropbox.com/s/txz0ms0axqf7jrl/ipinyou.contest.dataset.7z?dl=0).

 Unzip it and get the folder `ipinyou.contest.dataset`.

 ### Step 1
 Update the soft link for the folder `ipinyou.contest.dataset` in `original-data`.